Col. James Graham House: History

 James Graham and his family built the cabin in 1770 after migrating to the area from elsewhere in Virginia.
 As the Grahams were the first permanent settlers in the region, the Graham House became the first established home in what is now Summers County.
 The log house, with a 25 by 28 ft exterior, was significantly larger than other pioneer cabins of the period.
 The Graham family settled into a life of farming in the home upon its completion.
-In 1777, Indians attacked the Graham House, killing Col. Graham's son John, a neighbor of the Grahams named McDonald, and a young slave boy as well as kidnapping Col. Graham's daughter Elizabeth.
+In 1777, Native Americans attacked the Graham House, killing Col. Graham's son John, a neighbor of the Grahams named McDonald, and a young slave boy as well as kidnapping Col. Graham's daughter Elizabeth.
 The family did not successfully ransom Elizabeth until 1785.

 The Graham House remained in the Graham family until 1860.
 After 1860, several other families inhabited the cabin, including Col. Wilson Lively's family and Mr. and Mrs. Lewis E. Barickman.
 The last residents of the house (from 1976 - 1986) were Eileen and Bill Muhly, Jr. and their six children.
 The youngest two, twins Mary Elizabeth and James Arthur Bertram were born while the family resided there.
 The house is currently owned by the Graham House Preservation Society and operated as a museum.